EdgarACarneiro/stfX/README.md

 # ___stfX_: SpatioTemporal Features eXtractor__

+> :exclamation: This repository has been archived.
+Further developments on this repository are done in [most-inesctec/stfX](https://github.com/most-inesctec/stfX). :exclamation:

 The __SpatioTemporal Features eXtractor (_stfX_)__ is the prototype implementation of the conceptual framework detailed in chapter 4 of the __corresponding [thesis](docs/thesis.pdf)__.
 Thus, the _stfX_ focuses on the quantification of the features of interest occurring over user-inputted spatiotemporal phenomena.
 The _stfX_ is capable of quantifying a subset of the spatiotemporal change features identified in the literature review, namely: translations, rotations, uniform scaling, changes of direction, moment in time and duration.